PipedreamHQ/docs/docs/notebook/destinations/snowflake/README.md

 openssl genrsa -out rsa_key.pem 2048
 ```

-This will generate a **private key** — save this file somewhere secure.
+This will generate a **private key** in a file called `rsa_key.pem`.
+Save this file somewhere secure.
 You'll need it later.

 Then, run